LuisTbx/SkinCuda/README.md

 # Welcome to the CUDA Skin Detector

-## This project is both an implementation of a CUDA Skin detector, and a short guide on how to configure a CMake CUDA project.
+## This project is both an implementation of a CUDA Skin detector, and a short example on how to configure a CMake CUDA project.

 It covers the basis for creating a functional library that uses CUDA and OpenCV.
 In later stages, we show how to use this library in an executable.
 The project takes advantage of modern CMake syntax and CUDA.